CambridgeNuclear/SCONE/docs/User Manual.rst

 fissionSource
 #############

-A source intended to be used in eigenvalue calculations.
+A source intended to initialise eigenvalue calculations.
+If it is not defined in the input file, it is used with the default settings.
 It is a type of volumetric source, which uniformly distributes fission sites in the geometry.
 The energy spectrum of the fission neutrons is based on a fixed incident energy provided by the user.
 The properties of a fission source are:

 * data (*optional*, default='ce'): data type for source particles.
 Can be ``ce`` or ``mg``.